THE ADMINISTRATION AND RULES OF

 17. Consumption of Food.
 Members or guests are not permitted to bring food and other refreshments into The Union Jack Club for consumption in public areas or meeting rooms.

-18. Prohibited Substances.
-No prohibited substances shall be brought into or used in any part of The Union Jack Club.
+18. Illegal Substances.
+No illegal substances shall be brought into or used in any part of The Union Jack Club.

 19. Smoking/ E Cigarettes.
-Smoking and use of E cigarettes in the Union Jack Club is prohibited except in designated smoking areas outside the Club.
+Smoking and use of E cigarettes in the Union Jack Club is prohibited except in designated smoking areas.

 20. Children.
-Children under 18 must always be accompanied by an adult in all licensed areas and shall not use amusement with profit machines Children under ten shall not use lifts except when accompanied by an adult.
+Children under 18 must always be accompanied by an adult in all licensed areas.
+Children under ten shall not use lifts except when accompanied by an adult.

 22. Mobile Phones.
-Mobile phone voice calls are not to take place in the library or restaurant.
+Intrusive mobile phone / video calls are not to take place in the library or restaurant.
 Consideration of other members is requested in all other locations.

 23. Computers.
 No illegal or improper use shall be made of The Union Jack Club's computers and Wi-Fi.